openradar/open_source_radar_short_course/course_outline.rst

 Python Quick Start
 ------------------

-   .. admonition:: Comment by maik
+   .. admonition:: Comment by Maik

       @JJ: Didn't you give a quick tutorial at AMS which we could use as a basis?